waffle-iron/DevTools-1/README.md

 `ProjectName\Tests\ProjectName.Test.ps1`<br>
 In this file, you can do whatever you want to test and debug your app.

-So the simple deploy script could look like this:
+So the simple deployment script could look like this:

 ```powershell
 using module DevTools